Number of weeks: 6

 This class is for you, the disciple who wants to grow in your own passionate and balanced connection with God (as well as other people)!

 The concept of “Three Colors of Your Spirituality” springs from the pioneering Natural Church Development (NCD) research of Christian Schwarz in 70,000 churches across all six continents.
-Participants will need to purchase “The Three Colors of Your Spirituality” by Schwarz from Churchsmart.com in the U.S. or from your national NCD resource agency in other countries.
+Learners will need to purchase “The Three Colors of Your Spirituality.”
 There will be a short daily reading, reflection and small group discussion.
-(This class will not include face to face online meetings.)
+(This class will not include face-to-face online meetings.)